Vaccines are vital but they must go hand-in-hand with good hygiene to fight disease

-Vaccines are one critical tool for disease prevention, but they do not deliver themselves - especially on a global scale.
+Vaccines are one critical tool for disease prevention, but they do not deliver themselves – especially on a global scale.
 Vaccines require a functioning health system with supply chains, trained healthcare workers, and facilities and spaces to deliver them safely.
-Critically, vaccines are not a silver bullet for fighting disease.
-No vaccine is 100% effective, and we know from COVID-19 that variants continue to pose new threats.
+Critically, no vaccine is 100% effective, and we know from COVID-19 that variants continue to pose new threats.

 An opportunity to bring together hygiene and immunisation

 The COVID-19 pandemic has highlighted the importance of good hygiene practices, including handwashing with soap, to prevent the spread of infectious diseases.
 Many other infectious diseases, too, make handwashing with soap one of the best buys in health.
 Yet two in five households globally do not have adequate handwashing facilities.
 Even more shockingly, one in three healthcare facilities do not have adequate handwashing amenities where care is provided.
 This is a critical lack of the basic facilities needed to deliver safe, quality healthcare and prevent the spread of disease in healthcare settings.